 When is the application deadline?

 The Department of Physical Therapy offers rolling admissions and takes applications year-round that are reviewed and acted upon in the order in which they are received.
-However, in order to assure your place in the spring class each year, we need your application by October 1.
+In order to assure your place in the spring class each year, early applications are encouraged; the final deadline is October 1.

 Can December graduates be admitted for the spring program?